pulumi/pulumi-cdk/README.md

 The Pulumi CDK Adapter is a library that enables [Pulumi](https://github.com/pulumi/pulumi) programs to use [AWS CDK](https://github.com/aws/aws-cdk) constructs.

-The adpater allows writing AWS CDK code as part of an AWS CDK Stack inside a Pulumi program, and having the resulting AWS resources be deployed and managed via Pulumi.
-Outputs of resources defined in a Pulumi program can be passed into AWS CDK constructs, and outputs from AWS CDK stacks can be used as inputs to other Pulumi resources.
+The adapter allows writing AWS CDK code as part of an AWS CDK Stack inside a Pulumi program, and having the resulting AWS resources be deployed and managed via Pulumi.
+Outputs of resources defined in a Pulumi program can be passed into AWS CDK Constructs, and outputs from AWS CDK stacks can be used as inputs to other Pulumi resources.

 > Note: Currently, the Pulumi CDK Adapter preview is available only for TypeScript/JavaScript users.